Padman83/Padman83/README.md

 ### 🙏  I'm Padman.
 Welcome to my profile 🥳

 - 🔭  OpenSource Fan.
-- 💻  Focused on ⚛ Web + Mobile Development.
+- 💻  Focused on ⚛ Web +📱Mobile Development.
 - 🌱  Always Learning Mode.
 - 📚  Self-Development: 🎸🎵🤘 ✏️ Sketching + 📚 Spirituality, Technology, Productivity, Cooking + Baking and all Marvel and DC Comics.
 - 🎵  80'| 90's 🎧 All Genre's of Rock  |  Metal |  Neoclassical |  Blues |  Jazz |  Classic Trance, Techno and Synthwave and can't stop laughing with   Impractical Jokers 🤣🤣🤣